According to governmental statistics, there were 4,432 pedestrian fatalities in 2011 from motor vehicle on pedestrian accidents in the United States.

 Mr. Milles has pursued wrongful death lawsuits throughout the United States, including Florida, Georgia, Mississippi, Oklahoma, and Pennsylvania.
 Mr. Milles also represents families in Atlanta and South Georgia, including Thomasville, Moultrie, Valdosta, Albany, and Savannah.
 Mr. Milles represents injured Floridians in Tallahassee, Jacksonville, Pensacola, Panama City, Crawfordville, Apalachicola, Eastpoint, Quincy, Monticello, Tampa, Perry, Gadsden County, Jefferson County, Franklin County, Wakulla County, Bay County and Santa Rosa County.

 If you or your loved one has suffered personal injury as a pedestrian by a car on pedestrian accident, please contact a Tallahassee personal injury Lawyer at Milles Law now.
-If you are looking for Tallahassee personal injury attorneys, contact Tallahassee Lawyer Milles to find out about your rights.
+If you are looking for a Tallahassee personal injury attorney, contact Tallahassee Lawyer Milles to find out about your rights.